eth-cscs/abcpy/doc/source/getting_started.rst

 2. Getting Started
 ==================

-Here, we explain how to use ABCpy to quntify parameter uncertainty of a probabbilistic model given some observed dataset.
+Here, we explain how to use ABCpy to quantify parameter uncertainty of a probabilistic model given some observed dataset.
 If you are new to uncertainty quantification using Approximate Bayesian Computation (ABC), we recommend you to start with the `Parameters as Random Variables`_ section.

 Parameters as Random Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an example, if we have measurements of the height of a group of grown up human and it is also known that a Gaussian
+As an example, if we have measurements of the height of a group of grown up humans and it is also known that a Gaussian
 distribution is an appropriate probabilistic model for these kind of observations, then our observed dataset would be
 measurement of heights and the probabilistic model would be Gaussian.